arvidn/libtorrent/docs/settings.rst

 the max number of peers we accept from pex messages from a single peer. this limits the number of concurrent peers any of our peers claims to be connected to.
-If they clain to be connected to more than this, we'll ignore any peer that exceeds this limit
+If they claim to be connected to more than this, we'll ignore any peer that exceeds this limit

 .. _tick_interval: